rouault/pdfium_build_gdal_3_10/README.md

 you use (VS 2017 or 2019) (or from the "x64 Native tools Command Prompt for VS2017" entry)

-It will generate the install/ directory with the end products: header files and libpdfium.lib needed to build the GDAL PDF driver.
+It will generate the install/ directory with the end products: header files and pdfium.lib needed to build the GDAL PDF driver.

+# Pre-build binaries

+Pre-build binaries may be found at https://github.com/rouault/pdfium_build_gdal_3_1/releases